Steering Committee

 Mark Thomas

-Bay Bridge Council; first term expires 11/2023
+Bay Area Council; second term expires 11/2026 Newsletter Committee

 Marvelous Mark is a current member of AVP California and the AVP Bay Area Council.
 He has been involved with AVP in many capacities since 1992 when he started participating in AVP at USP Lompoc – facilitator, trainer of facilitators, workshop coordinator, member of board of trustees of AVP USA.
 Mark currently lives in Contra Costa County of the San Francisco Bay Area.
 He has been employed as a psychology instructor, an adult education instructor, and a restorative practitioner over the last 20 years usually serving marginalized populations.